Is it Better to Pay Off Interest or Principal on Student Loans?February 25, 2021

 Consider Student Loan Refinancing For Lower Interest Rates

 One way to reduce your interest rate so that more of your payment goes toward principal is to refinance your student loans.
-Some of the benefits of student loan refinancing may include lowering your interest rate and changing your student loan repayment term.
+Some of the benefits of student loan refinancing may include lowering your student loan interest rate and changing your student loan repayment term.
 You can even refinance student loans while in school.

 Be aware, though, that refinancing your federal student loans means you could lose benefits like income-driven repayment and the opportunity to participate in Public Service Loan Forgiveness.